John Stuart Mill: Member of Parliament (1865–1868)

+Death

 Mill died on 7 May 1873, at the age of 66, of erysipelas in Avignon, where his body was buried alongside his wife's.
 He bequeathed his estate to his step-daughter, Helen Taylor, and designated her his literary executor.

-Works and theories
+Philosophy

 Achieving happiness

 Mill believed that for the majority of people (those with but a moderate degree of sensibility and of capacity for enjoyment) happiness is best achieved en passant, rather than striving for it directly.
 This meant no self-consciousness, scrutiny, self-interrogation, dwelling on, thinking about, imagining or questioning on one's happiness.
 Then, if otherwise fortunately circumstanced, one would "inhale happiness with the air you breathe."

 A System of Logic

-Mill joined the debate over the scientific method which followed on from John Herschel's 1830 publication of A Preliminary Discourse on the Study of Natural Philosophy, which incorporated inductive reasoning from the known to the unknown, discovering general laws in specific facts and verifying these laws empirically.
+Mill joined the debate over the scientific method, which followed on from John Herschel's 1830 publication of A Preliminary Discourse on the Study of Natural Philosophy, which incorporated inductive reasoning from the known to the unknown, discovering general laws in specific facts and verifying these laws empirically.
 William Whewell expanded on this in his 1837 History of the Inductive Sciences, from the Earliest to the Present Time, followed in 1840 by The Philosophy of the Inductive Sciences, Founded Upon their History, presenting induction as the mind superimposing concepts on facts.
 Laws were self-evident truths, which could be known without need for empirical verification.

 Mill countered this in 1843 in A System of Logic (fully titled A System of Logic, Ratiocinative and Inductive, Being a Connected View of the Principles of Evidence, and the Methods of Scientific Investigation).
 In "Mill's Methods" (of induction), as in Herschel's, laws were discovered through observation and induction, and required empirical verification.
 Matilal remarks that Dignāga analysis is much like John Stuart Mill's Joint Method of Agreement and Difference, which is inductive.
 He suggested that it was very likely that during his stay in India he came across the tradition of logic, in which scholars started taking interest after 1824, though it is unknown whether it influenced his work.